junxit/us-congress-bills-112/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2011-12-12 — [House 112-1-913](votes/house-112-1-0913.md) — On Motion to Suspend the Rules and Pass — **Passed** (351–0)

 ## Actions

 - 2011-10-14 — Introduced in House
 - 2011-10-14 — Introduced in House
 - 2011-10-14 — Referred to the House Committee on Oversight and Government Reform.
+- 2011-11-03 — Committee Consideration and Mark-up Session Held.
+- 2011-11-03 — Ordered to be Reported by Unanimous Consent.
+- 2011-12-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-12-12 — Considered as unfinished business. (consideration: CR H8340)
+- 2011-12-12 — Considered under suspension of the rules. (consideration: CR H8325-8326)
+- 2011-12-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3220.
+- 2011-12-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-12-12 — Mr. Issa moved to suspend the rules and pass the bill.
+- 2011-12-12 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 351 - 0 (Roll no. 913). (text: CR H8325)
+- 2011-12-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 351 - 0 (Roll no. 913).(text: CR H8325)